Dental Insurance2023-04-20T14:04:36+00:00

 Our Dental Wellness Plans allow for monthly payments for preventative care.
 It’s our in-house, uncomplicated alternative to traditional dental insurance.

-We use a third-party service (Care Credit) for most other payment arrangements.
+We use a third-party service (Care Credit) for other payment arrangements.
 You can apply for Care Credit here.

-If you have specific concerns and are contemplating having Dr. Glaser do a smile revitalization – we are happy to discuss your specific financial concerns.
+If you have specific concerns and are contemplating having Dr. Glaser do a smile revitalization – we are happy to discuss your financial concerns.

 When you see a doctor or other healthcare provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
 You may have additional costs or be required to pay the entire bill if you see a provider or visit a healthcare facility that isn’t in your health plan’s network.
 “Out-of-network” means providers and facilities without a contract with your health plan to provide services.

-“Surprise billing” is an unexpected balance bill.
-This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
-Surprise medical bills could cost thousands of dollars depending on the procedure or service.
+An unexpected balance bill, known as “surprise billing,” can occur when you can’t control who is involved in your care—such as during an emergency or when scheduling a visit at an in-network facility but receiving unexpected treatment from an out-of-network provider.
+Depending on the procedure or service, surprise medical bills could cost thousands of dollars.

 Dr. Glaser will never SURPRISE YOU.
 His fees are transparent and in line with most area dental practices!
 We always discuss your investment before care.